 Choose a suitable research design that aligns with the research objectives.
-A qualitative research approach recommended to capture the depth and nuances of citizen responsibility.
+A qualitative research approach is recommended to capture the depth and nuances of citizen responsibility.

-Consider using a mixed-methods combines approach that qualitative interviews or surveys with quantitative data to provide a comprehensive perspective.
+Consider using a mixed-methods approach that combines qualitative interviews or surveys with quantitative data to provide a comprehensive perspective.